advantageous/qbit/README.md

-qbit
+Boon : qbit - Go Channels inspired Java lib.
 ====

 Everything is a queue.
 You have a choice.
 You can embrace it and control it.
 You can optimize for it.
-Or you can hide behind abstractions.Go Channels inspired Java lib.
+Or you can hide behind abstractions.

 QBit opens you up to peeking into what is going on, and allows you to pull some levers without selling your soul.